Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.
+## 12/1
+1. It's December, and a lot has happened.
+I did a hackathon to learn solidity and ethereum, and I finally feel good about being a full-stack engineer.
+2. I also did an algorithm called call back throttler, a very hard question.

 ## 11/26

 1. Today I learned about super cookies, and how the allow a website to view all of your browser history between two visits to your website.
 This is very powerful!